olgashi/Routing_Application/README.md

 Once the package data is added to a hash table and location data is set up as a graph data structure, the algorithm for determining the distance between two points is a simple key-value lookup that takes constant time.
 For all packages its run time complexity is O(n).

 ### Justification of data structure choice
 Graph data structure is used to store data about shipping destinations along with distances between them.
-Each location is represented by a vertex and each vertex is connected to every other vertex by one edge.
+Each location (node) is represented by a vertex and each vertex is connected to every other vertex by one edge.
 There is a list on the graph data structure, that contains information about distances between all edges, and is represented by key value pairs where key is a set of two locations and value is the distance between them.
 The solution has one connecting edge for any two vertices (two if we count both directions).
 Using graph data structure allows for easy look up of any connecting edge and a way to know which vertices any given vertex is connected to (especially imported if the solution will need to be updated in the future to accommodate a different core algorithm).

 Hash Table data structure is used to represent package data.
 It hashes the package id of a specific package and associates a hashed key value of the package with the package object itself.
 Since each package has a unique id, there are no collisions.
 It allows for easy search, insert or delete, each having O(1) run time complexity.